Snetterton BSB: Race weekend statistics, facts and pub ammo| Phil Wain | British Superbikes

-After Knockhill, Snetterton was Danny Buchan’s second most successful meeting in terms of points scored in 2018 with two fifth place finishes giving him 22 points.
+After Thruxton, Snetterton was Andrew Irwin’s second most successful meeting in terms of points scored in 2019 with a fourth and a fifth giving him 24 points.

-Shane Byrne is the most successful rider at Snetterton with 10 wins followed by Ryuichi Kiyonari (7), John Reynolds (5), Leon Camier (3) and James Whitham, Chris Walker, Sean Emmett, Josh Brookes and Leon Haslam (all 2).
+Shane Byrne is the most successful rider at Snetterton with 10 wins followed by Ryuichi Kiyonari (7), John Reynolds (5), Leon Camier (3) and James Whitham, Chris Walker, Sean Emmett, Josh Brookes, Leon Haslam and Scott Redding (all 2).

-The double victory has been taken in four of the last five years.
+The double victory has been taken in five of the last six years.

-Shane Byrne has recorded the most podiums at Snetterton (17) followed by Josh Brookes (15), John Reynolds (12), Ryuichi Kiyonari and Chris Walker (both 8), Michael Rutter (7), Tommy Hill (6) and Leon Haslam (6) and Niall Mackenzie, Steve Hislop, Michael Laverty and Jason O’Halloran (all 5).
+Shane Byrne and Josh Brookes (17), have recorded the most podiums at Snetterton followed by John Reynolds (12), Ryuichi Kiyonari and Chris Walker (both 8), Michael Rutter (7), Tommy Hill (6) and Leon Haslam (6) and Niall Mackenzie, Steve Hislop, Michael Laverty and Jason O’Halloran (all 5).

-Although Brookes has taken 15 podiums at Snetterton, only two of those have been race wins, both of them coming in 2010.
+Although Josh Brookes has taken 17 podiums at Snetterton, only two of those have been race wins, both of them coming in 2010.

-Kawasaki’s last win at Snetterton came last year when Leon Haslam won both race races.
+Kawasaki’s last win at Snetterton came in 2018 when Leon Haslam won both race races.

-Honda last won in 2016 with Jason O’Halloran.
+Honda last won at Snetterton in 2016 with Jason O’Halloran.